hSDB-instrument/hsdb-instrument.github.io/README.md

-Figure 3 and 4 show the number of annotations of the tools in a logarithmic scale.
+Figure 3 and 4 show the number of annotations of the tools on a logarithmic scale.
 In figure 3, the tools that appear in laparoscopic cholecystectomy are largely divided into laparoscopic head, laparoscopic body, laparoscopic instrument tools, and auxiliary tools.
-Laparoscopic  instrument  tools  are  referred  to equipments such as suction-irrigation and electrichook that are not divided into subparts.
-Auxiliary tools are assistive tools, such as needle and specimen bag.The graph on the right is a statistic including the synthetic (Syn) and domain randomization (DR) dataset.
-Same manner is applied for robotic gastrectomy in figure 4.
-Figure 5 shows the proportion of annotations by the categories definedin figure 3 and 4.
+Laparoscopic instrument tools are referred to as equipment such as suction-irrigation and electrichook that are not divided into subparts.
+Auxiliary tools are assistive tools, such as needle and specimen bag.
+The graph on the right is a statistic including the synthetic (Syn) and domain randomization (DR) dataset.
+The same manner is applied for robotic gastrectomy in figure 4.
+Figure 5 shows the proportion of annotations by the categories defined in Figure 3 and 4.
 Figure 6 also shows the proportion of annotations by the same categories including both laparoscopic and robotic instruments.